Snownee/Lychee/docs/contextual-condition.md

 ??? example

-    Checks if player is in The End, and X position is between -100 and 100.
+    Checks if the location is in The End, and X position is between -100 and 100.

     === "YAML"